budc123/Threatmixer-Budc123/README.md

 ![Title and Exit](assets/images/misc/example_2.png)

-# 2. A progress bar to let you know how much longer the song is
+# 2. Progress Bar

 Like the title and exit button, this one is also pretty self-explanatory.
 When the song loop begins, the bar will begin to fill up as the song continues.
 When the loop reaches its end, the bar will automatically restart at the beginning in time with the song.
 Use it to get a feel for when you should add or remove layers from the threat theme for the perfect mix!

 ![Progress Bar](assets/images/misc/example_3.png)

-# 3. Buttons corresponding to that region's threat layers
+# 3. Music Buttons

 Each button in this row corresponds to a single layer in the Outskirts threat theme.
 Clicking them after the song has started will toggle whether that layer is muted or not.
 The smaller buttons labeled "solo" can single out the layer above them, making that sound the only thing that's unmuted.
 Only one layer can be soloed at a time, and you must hit the same solo button twice in order to unmute all of the other layers that were playing before.

 ![Layer Buttons](assets/images/misc/example_4.png)

-# 4. Buttons to control how the song plays
+# 4. Song Controls

 The "start" button begins the song with however many layers you've chosen to, well, start with.
 Simply click the layer button for each layer you want start off with as unmuted, and then hit the start button once you're ready.